Gaza war protests at universities: Antisemitism allegations

+Criticism of allegations of widespread antisemitism

+In November 2023, Noah Zatz wrote:[C]ontrary to the pervasive "both sides" framing of rising antisemitism and Islamophobia, this repressive wave is plainly asymmetric: there is no comparable institutional effort to suppress endorsements of the current Israeli state, despite its commitments to "Jewish supremacy" (as Israeli human rights organization B'Tselem and others describe it) and ongoing commission of war crimes like collective punishment of Gazans (even setting aside the "genocide" question).
+The ubiquitous justification offered for this stark asymmetry is that calls for Palestinian freedom constitute threats of antisemitic violence against Jews in Israel and the U.S. alike.

 Allegations of anti-Palestinianism and Islamophobia

 Pro-Palestinian protesters and their allies criticized the disposition of many university administrations as perpetuating a "Palestine exception" to academic freedom.
 Pro-Palestinian students and their allies raised concerns about anti-Palestinianism and Islamophobia.
 Investigations by the U.S. Department of Education were opened at Columbia, Emory University, the University of North Carolina, and at Umass Amherst over their administrations' response to student protests and advocacy since the start of the war.

 Allegations of anti-Americanism and support for terror

 In May 2024, the New York City Police Department shared images of items it said it had confiscated from a protest at NYU, including "gas masks, ear plugs, helmets, goggles, tape, hammers, knives, ropes, and a book on TERRORISM" that were taken from a student's backpack.
 One pamphlet read, "Death to America!"
 According to the Anti-Defamation League, on the first anniversary of the October 7 attacks, many of the over 100 protests included chants and other messages "filled with support for terrorist organizations" and symbols such as paragliders.
 Demonstrators at Columbia published a statement calling on students "to propagate the successes of the heroic Palestinian armed resistance in weakening Israel and U.S. imperialism and inspiring anti-imperialist struggles around the world".